 This fall, The Media School will welcome these new faculty:

 - Terri Francis, associate professor, has been visiting associate professor in cinema studies at the University of Pennsylvania.
 Previously, she spent nine years at Yale University on the faculty of the Film Studies Program and the Department of African American Studies.
-She has a Ph.D. in English from the University of Chicago and a bachelor’s degree in English from the University of Florida.
+She has a Ph.D. in English from the University of Chicago and a bachelor’s degree in English from the University of Central Florida.
 Her research and teaching interests include African American literature, cinema and culture; American avant-garde film; and black feminist criticism.

 - Kelley Benham French, professor of practice, is a 2013 Pulitzer Prize finalist and a longtime writer and editor for the Tampa Bay Times.
 French, a former high school journalism teacher, was an award-winning reporter, feature writer and editor at the Tampa Bay Times from 2002 to 2013, and has been a visiting faculty member at The Poynter Institute, a journalism school founded by IU journalism graduate Nelson Poynter, since 2003.
 The institute owns the Tampa Bay Times.
 French also has taught at the University of Florida, and has spoken about writing at universities, workshops and conferences around the country.